 Wood rounds boasted beautifully decorated sugar cookies by Creeative Cookies by Ree.

-Ashleigh chose to keep the main menu simple, having just had a baby three weeks prior (I’m so impressed!).
-She picked up a few pre-made selections that would be crowd pleasers.
-Using white platters, she served an assortment of deli wraps, sub sandwiches, fruit and veggies.
+Ashleigh chose to keep the main menu simple, having just had a baby three weeks prior.
+She picked up a few pre-made selections that would be crowd-pleasers.
+Using white platters, she served an assortment of deli wraps, sub sandwiches, fruit, and veggies.

 The party crowd was introduced to a collection of reptiles, which they actually got to touch.

 Ashleigh planned an entire favor table, decked out in tassel garland and an appealing “thank you for making my birthday dino-mite” sign.
 Posters with highlights about each birthday boy were displayed against a bamboo backdrop.
-And how cute is that photo banner?!
+How cute is that photo banner?!